-Creating a VM from a Container Optimized Image with an additional volume for a Docker container
+Creating a VM from a Container Optimized Image and an additional volume for a Docker container

-In this tutorial, you will create a VM from a Container Optimized Image that contains a Docker container with a running MongoDB instance and an additional 10 GB volume attached.
+In this tutorial, you will create a VM from a Container Optimized Image that contains a Docker container with a running MongoDB instance and an additional volume of 10 GB.

 Getting started

-If the required Docker image is pushed to Yandex Container Registry, create a service account with the container-registry.images.puller role for the registry in use.
-A Container Optimized Image VM will pull the Docker image from the registry on behalf of this account.
+If the required Docker image has been pushed to Yandex Container Registry, create a service account with the container-registry.images.puller role for the registry in use.
+A Container Optimized Image VM will pull the Docker image from the registry under this account.

 Create a VM from a Container Optimized Image with an additional volume for a Docker container